Asymptotic stability of 2-domain walls for the Landau-Lifshitz-Gilbert equation in a nanowire with Dzyaloshinskii-Moriya interaction: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge partial support by the ANR project MOSICOF ANR-21-CE40-0004.
-The research of R.C. is partially funded by a fellowship of the USIAS.
+The research of R.C. has benefitted from support provided by the University of Strasbourg Institute for Advanced Study (USIAS) for a Fellowship within the French national programme ``Investment for the future'' (IdEx-Unistra).
 The authors would like to thank Clémentine Courtès and Yannick Privat for several discussions during the preparation of this article.